Skip to main content Skip to secondary navigation

 N

-N11/N99 Position: A senior staff, officer or executive staff position in an unbounded job market range (i.e. the job market range has a minimum but no established maximum pay rate) for which base and total compensation are reviewed and consulted on with an outside third party subject matter expert.
-Senior staff positions are assigned to the N11 level.
+N11/N99 Position: A unique senior staff, officer or executive staff position meeting certain criteria for which base and total compensation are reviewed and consulted with an outside third party subject matter expert.
+These categories have specific and unique requirements and criteria both internally and in the external marketplace which is reviewed and approved by an executive body.
 Officers and executive staff positions are assigned to the N99 level.
 Separate and specific processes exist to conduct reviews for these levels of positions.

-Non-Academic Staff Hiring Pay Range: The non-academic staff hiring pay ranges are established by UHR Staff Compensation according to market-based pay methodology and are required to be included in job postings.
-These ranges should also be used by HR when answering questions from employees about their base pay.
+Non-Academic Staff Hiring Pay Range: The non-academic staff position posting and hiring pay ranges are established by UHR Staff Compensation according to market-based pay methodology based on the specific job market salary range for the specific job and are included in all job postings.
+These ranges can also be provided to employees who may inquiry about their base pay range for their specific job.

 S

-Salary Structure: The array and hierarchy of grades and the associated salary ranges for the geographic region in which the work is performed.
+Salary Structure: The collective total of all the specific job market salary ranges for all non-academic staff jobs at Stanford, including the job market salary ranges for the geographic region in which the work is performed.

-Salary Survey: The gathering, market matching, participating in submission of data, summarizing and analysis of relevant market data on compensation paid by other employers in a comparator industry and geographic market for Benchmark Jobs.
-Salary surveys are used to establish or price a job’s Market Range, analyze pay-related concerns, and/or adjust job pay levels in response to external competitive pay changes.
-(Salary Survey data is aggregated, verified and published by independent third parties organizations to the benefit of all employers submitting and participating in the Salary Survey, while maintaining legal compliance in data sharing and the confidentiality of the participating employers.)
+Salary Survey: The gathering, market matching, benchmarking, and participating in submission of data, summarizing and analysis of relevant market data on compensation paid by other employers in a comparator industry and geographic market for benchmark Jobs.
+Salary survey data is aggregated, verified and published by independent third parties organizations to the benefit of all employers submitting and participating in the Salary Survey, while maintaining legal compliance in data sharing and the confidentiality of the participating employers.
+Salary surveys are used to establish a job market salary range for each staff job, analyze pay-related concerns, and/or adjust job market salary ranges in response to changes in the year-over-year market midpoint value.

 T